daveywang/Training-Project/README.md

 master branch maintains the latest code

-jwt branch maintains the code that uses JWT to implement authentication and authorization for Restful API.
-The code is built on the spring-boot branch.
-This branch code is for the seventh and the eighth training classes.
+aws-s3-sqs branch maintains the code that uses AWS SDK to implement AWS S3 and AWS SQS functionalities.
+The code is built on the jwt branch.
+This branch code is for the ninth and the tenth training classes.

 The code demonstrates:
-1. how to secure your Restful API by using JWT and filter.
+1. how to integrate AWS S3 service.
-2. how to implement authentication for Restful API.
+2. how to integrate AWS SQS service.
-3. how to implement authorization for Restful API.
+3. how to implement file upload controller by using Spring Boot.
+4. how to implement file download controller by uing Spring Boot.

 # Database Migration